 All kidney stones can be downright painful.
 Large ones may need to be dissolved and removed via surgery.
 But if they’re small (about the size of sand), you may be able to pass them yourself.
 Follow these 10 natural home remedies to cure and prevent kidney stones.

 1. Drink More Fluids

 The best natural remedy for kidney stones is drinking enough fluids and abundantly.
 Passing kidney stones doubles as treatment and fueling up on enough fluids will do just that.

 Of course, water is the top choice for hydrating your body, whether or not you have kidney stones.
 You can also add lemon juice to increase citrates, which are salts that can stop kidney stone formation.
-Just add ½ cup fresh lemon juice to 8 cups of water and drink throughout the day.2 Ginger ale, lemon-lime sodas (like Sprite), or fruit juices are also allowed.
-If you drink coffee, tea, and colas, stick to no more than 1 to 2 cups a day.3
+Just add ½ cup fresh lemon juice to 8 cups of water and drink throughout the day.2 Ginger ale, lemon-lime sodas, or fruit juices are also allowed.
+If you drink coffee, tea, and colas, stick to just 1 to 2 cups a day.3